CVCalendar/CVCalendar/README.md

 <h3>GLOBAL CHANGES</h3>

 The project is currently being under an active maintenance.
 We're going to bring a lot of new features as well as fix all bugs and optimize the library to make it incredibly efficient and fast ([see the full list](https://github.com/Mozharovsky/CVCalendar/issues/28)).
 API isn't changed so you don't pay anything for the update.

-The code can be found in [this branch](https://github.com/Mozharovsky/CVCalendar/tree/develop).
-It supports Swift 1.2.
+**CVCalendar** DOES require Swift 1.2.

 Screenshots